xopxe/Toribio/docs/3-Tasks.md

     return M

-If the file is called taskname.lua, then there might be an entry in the toribio-go.conf file as follows
+As the file is called taskname.lua, then there might be an entry in the toribio-go.conf file as follows

     tasks.taskname.load=true